onomondo/onomondo-eim/README.md

 * `rest_timeout_stuck`: Configure timeout until an order/procedure (e.g. profile download) must finish.
 * `rest_timeout_noshow`: Configure timeout until an order/procedure must start.
 * `rest_timeout_expired`: Configure timeout until the REST API user must lookup/delete the order via the REST API
-* `root_ci_certs`: Root certificates of the eUICC CI (to verify EUM and eUICC certificate)
+* `root_ci_certs`: Configure root certificates of the eUICC CI (to verify EUM and eUICC certificate)

 #### Timeout Behavior

-The three REST API related timeouts (`rest_timeout_`) serve the purpose that the underlying REST database of the REST API won't overflow over time in case REST API users fail to monitor their orders and most importantly, delete their orders when done.
+The three REST API related timeouts (`rest_timeout_`) ensure that the underlying REST database of the REST API won't overflow over time in case REST API users fail to monitor their orders and most importantly, delete their orders when done.

 * The timeout `rest_timeout_stuck` gurds against stuck orders.
 Orders may get stuck due to communication errors between SMDP+ or IPAd.
-When a procedure is stuck for too long it gets marked as done and an appropriate error code is communicated to the REST API user.
+When a procedure is stuck for too long it gets marked as done and an appropriate `procedureError` code is communicated to the REST API user.
 Since a procedure usually won't take more than a few minutes (usually below one minute) 300 sec. would be a good compromise here.

 * The timeout `rest_timeout_noshow` guards against IPAd/eUICCs that fail to show up.
 When an order is placed the IPAd is expected to poll the eIM within a reasonable amount of time.
-When the IPAd fails to poll for some reason, the order gets marked as done and an appropriate error code is communicated to the REST API user.
+When the IPAd fails to poll for some reason, the order gets marked as done and an appropriate 'procedureError' code is communicated to the REST API user.
 Usually the polling is triggered through some side channel or the polling happens periodically.
 Depending on the situation the timeout may be set to several hours or even days.
 In any case it should not be lower than `rest_timeout_stuck` for obvious reasons.
 A recommended timeout value would be 1800 (30 min).

 * The timeout `rest_timeout_expired` guards against careless REST API users.
 As mentioned already, the REST API user is expected to carefully monitor his orders and delete them on his own responsibility.
 However, it may be that a REST